google/aiyprojects-raspbian/README.md

 Cloud Speech** only recognizes speech (no talk-back), but supports far more languages.

-Here is a summary of the steps for using **Google Assistant**, as of 2019-05-12:
+Here is a summary of the steps for using **Google Assistant**, as of 2019-11-27.
+Always pay attention to the **Project ID** on top of the page to make sure you are in the right project.

 1. Create a Project